 Teaching your kids to help with yard work.

-Enlisting the help of your children in cleaning the yard serves a multitude of purposes.
+Enlisting the help of your children to clean the yard serves many purposes.
 For starters, it's the perfect opportunity to spend time as a family by doing something that benefits the entire household.
-It's also a great way to have some fun with your kids, and teach them about what it means to contribute to a household in non-monetary ways.
+It's also a great way to have some fun with your kids and teach them about what it means to contribute to a household in non-monetary ways.
 Remember, you are teaching them how to live without you so that they can be happy, healthy, high-functioning human beings when they leave your house.
-To help make parenting and yard work easier, here are a few tips you can use.
+To help make parenting and yard work more accessible, here are a few tips you can use.

 A little bit of responsibility goes a long way.

 Have you been dreaming of the day your kids can spend time together without an argument ensuing?
-Now is the perfect time to get them to work as a team by using yard work as a shared responsibility between them by getting them to rake leaves together.
+Now is the perfect time to get them to work as a team by using yard work as a shared responsibility by getting them to rake leaves together.
 While opting to give each of them a rake is one route you can take, you can successfully encourage teamwork by having one rake the leaves while the other bags them.
 After a few minutes, call for a switch!
 If you notice one of your kids getting impatient and trying to hasten the process, intervene and ask him to be patient.
-Reminding him that there is still plenty of time and plenty of work still left to do will help.
-Teaching them to share this responsibility will go a long way in their relationship as siblings, as well as in their adult life.
+Reminding him that there is still plenty of time and work left to do will help.
+Teaching them to share this responsibility will go a long way in their relationship as siblings and in their adult lives.

 Give your kids something they can handle.